scolacicco/Suno-Master-Guide/Suno Guide Prompt - May 2025.md

  \]

+#

 # **SUNO STYLE SHEET: EXAMPLE \#11**

 **Overview:** Playing with getting a believable trancy folksy chanting song that isn’t “pop music”.
 This works well.
+Using the ‘unhinged’ prompts on their own, then turning them in to Persona’s works very well to context stuff the next song.

 TEMPLATE IMPLEMENTATION